Healthy, Happy Fat Loss for Women: Beyond Fad Diets and Quick Fixes

 Life is about so much more than fat percentages and jeans sizes.
 If a weight loss program is so strict that you can't enjoy a meal with your friends, if you're so regimented that you feel guilty when you eat an occasional dessert, you're really setting yourself up for failure (and even eating disorders).
 In fact, there's a growing movement around intuitive eating that's aims to "re-establish a healthier relationship with food."
 The idea is to get more in touch with your body's needs and less focused on macros and calorie intake.

-A recent podcast episode with Dr. Joshua Wolrich on Jameela Jamil's IWeigh sums up some important concerns around diet culture, obesity, and mental health.
+A podcast episode with Dr. Joshua Wolrich on Jameela Jamil's IWeigh sums up some important concerns around diet culture, obesity, and mental health.
 Dr. Wolrich debunks some fad diets (and even links them to heart disease), discusses why the BMI (body mass index) is an irrelevant metric, and uncovers why a balanced approach to health and wellbeing is the right way to go.

 Love Yourself